hanasusak/GettingCleaningData/README.md

 * For first task assumption was made that information from 6 files (X_train.txt, y_train.txt, subject_train.txt , X_test.txt, y_test.txt and subject_test.txt) need to be correctly combined in one file.
 * For second task, sub-selecting mean and std columns assumption was mead that only columns having _mean()_ and _std()_ in their name are the ones which need to be kept.
 * Due to the ambiguity and similarity of task 3 and 4 next assumption was made:
 descriptiv column for acitivity is added, and all numeric columns were given names provided in file __features.txt__.
-Original column with activity code is also kept (if not needed it is easy to discard it).
 In code book full description of features can be found.
+* data.table package was used to speed up operations
 * fread was not used to read files as it was reporting problem with positioning.
 There was several reports on the web with same error, where this problem was listed as bug which will be fixed in next versions of _data.table_ package.